evanberkowitz/isle/README.md

 - *blas-vendor*: Select vendor of BLAS/LAPACK library.
 Supported values are:
     - `Generic` - Reference implementation (default)
     - `Intel10_32`, `Intel10_64lp`, `Intel10_64lp_seq`, `Intel` - MKL, see https://cmake.org/cmake/help/v3.0/module/FindBLAS.html
-- *parallel-blas*: Specify this flag if the BLAS/LAPACK inplementation is parallelized.
+- *parallel-blas*: Specify this flag if the BLAS/LAPACK implementation is parallelized.
 Otherwise blaze might parallelize on top of it which can slow down the program.
 - *pardiso*: Select a PARDISO implementation.
 Can be either `STANDALONE` or `MKL`.
 PARDISO is currently not used by isle but if this argument is set, a wrapper around it is created in the module `isle.pardiso`.

 This does not actually run CMake to configure the C++ build but merely performs some rudimentary checks and saves the parameters.